A reconciliation of the Pryce-Ward and Klein-Nishina statistics for semi-classical simulations of annihilation photons correlations: The proposed solution

 The most important aspect of the modified cross section to be understood is its relation to the Pryce-Ward counterpart.
 For simplicity, let us denote by $\sigma_\varphi(\varphi_1,\varphi_2)$ a differential Pryce-Ward cross section from Eq.~(\ref{pryce_ward}), and by $\sigma_\phi(\phi_1,\phi_2)$ a differential cross section from Eq.~(\ref{master}).
 It can be said that $\sigma_\phi(\phi_1,\phi_2)$ is the cross section ``in the reference frame of the initial photon polarizations''.
+The fact that the azimuthal part of $\sigma_\phi(\phi_1,\phi_2)$ is \textit{not} rotationally invariant is justified by the photons' polarizations breaking the rotational symmetry, by defining a preferred direction for the angular origin of $\phi_1,\phi_2$.
 Provided that the polarizations of the initial photon pairs are isotropically distributed (a distribution of~$\kut$ from Eqs.~(\ref{phi_1}) and~(\ref{phi_2}) being uniform), the Pryce-Ward form $\sigma_\varphi(\varphi_1,\varphi_2)$ corresponds to the polarization-relative $\sigma_\phi(\phi_1,\phi_2)$ \textit{averaged (i.e. smeared) over the initial polarizations} in the fixed coordinate frame:

 This appears as the central relation in both derivations of Eq.~(\ref{master}).
 In a derivation from ansatz it corresponds to a Pryce-Ward distribution recovery condition from Eq.~(\ref{condition_1}) in the Supplementary note.
 In a quantum-mechanical calculation it appears in the form of Eq.~(\ref{final_average}) from Section~\ref{supplement_quantum} of the Supplementary note.